Franck1333/TravelKit_RPI/README.md

 GPSoI.py 					: Get the location of the user's IP Adress by using the *IPSTACK.COM API* Meteo.py 					: Get the Weather's data by using *pyown API* and the "Recuperation_Determination.py" file's data Meteo_3h.py 					: Get the Weather's data by using *pyown API* and the "Recuperation_Determination.py" file's data with a forecast of 3 Hours
-Recuperation_Determination.py 			: Get information come from the GPS USB stick and determinate the location with the *Google Maps API*
+Recuperation_Determination.py 			: Get information come from the GPS USB stick and determinate the location with the *GeoPy API*
 Recuperation_FR_GPS.py 				: Allow to display the information come from the GPS USB stick in French
 ```
 #### Files in "/TravelKit_RPI/START/"